+A.G.
 There’s this notion that I personally struggle with all the time which is this idea of, “Oh, if people just know, things won’t be the way that they are.”
 I don’t know if that’s a politically effective way to think about our current state of affairs but it’s certainly the strategy that a lot of community groups take.
 So what we try to do with the Tactical Ice Cream Unit is collect the information from different groups, archive it, and distribute it to people that wouldn’t otherwise come in contact with that information.
 I think it’s definitely a strategy that’s at least worth playing out, to see where we get, rather than trying to shoot it down to begin with.

 S&S So how do people react to getting political information along with their ice cream?

 A.G.
 I’ve seen it happen a couple of different ways.
 I’ve seen people walk away with the propaganda, start to read it over, and crumple it up and throw it away.
 That happens from time to time, but I wouldn’t say it happens the majority of the time.
 More often what happens is that people come over with the expectation that they’re gonna choose one flavor of ice cream and one flavor of information.
 And end up asking if they can have two flavors of information, or three flavors of information.
 So already I know their hunger for information has been elicited and we’re in the process of trying to satiate that.
 There’s also a possibility that people will pass on the information, that they’ll share it.
 I’ve been at enough Thanksgiving dinners in my life, not just my own family, but other people’s families, to know that information kind of leaks out in those moments.
 That people will talk about current affairs.
 That if people have information from some group that they can refer back to, that there is that viral communication aspectthat leaks into popular political discourse.